Legalising RMIT documents (Apostilles and authentications)

-Some foreign governments may want proof that the signatures of Australian officials on documents are genuine before they can be accepted.
-The Department of Foreign Affairs and Trade (DFAT) legalisation services provides an Authentication Certificate and/or Apostilles.
+Some foreign governments require proof that your RMIT document/s are genuine before they can be accepted.
+The Department of Foreign Affairs and Trade (DFAT) legalises documents by issuing either an apostille or authentication certificate.

-Before you submit your RMIT academic statement/s to DFAT, they must be verified as a ‘True and Correct Copy’ by authorised RMIT staff.
+Before your RMIT document/s can be legalised by DFAT, they must first be verified as a ‘True and Correct Copy’ of the original by authorised RMIT staff.

 Need help?